-Prerequisite: Must be concurrently enrolled in SCIE 102 Laboratory Fee: See current fee schedule.
+Prerequisite: Must be concurrently enrolled in SCIE 102

 SCIE 102S.
 General Science Supplemental Instruction

 Students in SCIE 102S are required to attend one hour of supplemental instruction per week.
 See course schedule for SI times, if applicable, and course syllabus for content details.
 Prerequisite: concurrent enrollment in SCIE 102.